lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 --Insert Diagram
 ## Resources
-For Details of this usage scenario, please see Page 23 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).
+For Details of this deployment pattern, please see Page 23 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).

 # Embedded for Internal
 ## Where does this pattern apply?
-This scenario applies to situations where users want to embed Power BI dashboards and reports into custom applications, SharePoint Online, Microsoft Teams, or even 3rd party application for internal/organzational consumption.
+This deployment pattern applies to situations where users want to embed Power BI dashboards and reports into custom applications, SharePoint Online, Microsoft Teams, or even 3rd party application for internal/organzational consumption.

 ## Type of Questions this Session will Address
-*	What does a embed for my internal organization scenario look like?
+*	What does a embed for my internal organization deployment pattern look like?
-*	What type of license is involved in this usage scenario?
+*	What type of license is involved in this deployment pattern?
-*	What artifacts how usually involved in this usage scenario?
+*	What artifacts how usually involved in this deployment pattern?
-* How should I set up workspace if I want to do embedded for my organization?
 * How does authentication and authorization work with embedded?